trbabb/geomc/doc/style_guide.md

     T x = vec.mag();
     if (x > EPSILON) vec /= x;

-(There is one (rare) exception, which is when choosing between two strategies that each return a more accurate result depending on scale; for example, a complete formula vs. its taylor series approximation near an unstable point.
-In these cases the numerical considerations should be well understood, and the two strategies should perform demonstrably better in their respective domains).
+There is one (rare) exception, which is when choosing between two strategies that each return a more accurate result depending on scale; for example, a complete formula vs. its taylor series approximation near an unstable point.
+In these cases the numerical considerations should be well understood, and the two strategies should perform demonstrably better in their respective domains:

-Loops
+    template <typename T>
+    T complicated_func(T input) {
+        if (input < 1 and input > 0) {
+            // unstable region better approximated with a different method: taylor_approx(input);
+        } else {
+            direct_eval(input);
+        }
+    }

+Counters
 ------

-Loop variables should be type `index_t`, which will be 64-bit on 64-bit platforms, allowing for traversal of very large arrays:
+Counter variables should be type `index_t`, which will be 64-bit on 64-bit platforms:

     for (index_t i = 0; i < n; i++) {
         v[i] += k[i];
     }

+Using `index_t` guarantees that large counts of objects can be handled properly on 64-bit systems without overflow.

 Argument passing style
 ----------------------